willium/exit-polls/README.md

 Compared to the final implementation and the initial storyboard design, we had a couple of changes.
 Most of the features were implemented but just in a different way from what we planned before.
 - We decided to remove the threshold bar because its motive could be achieved by just removing the nodes with minimal value.
 - Instead of using a map to represent states we just decided to use checkboxes because the geographical location of these states did not add much value to what we were trying to represent.
-Also, it would distract the user from the main visualisation that is the Sankey diagram.
+Also, it would distract the user from the main visualization that is the Sankey diagram.
 - We also eliminated the shelves for responses
-- Instead of using a heavy tooltip with redundant imformation we used % labels that help user understand the ratios of links better.
+- Instead of using a heavy tooltip with redundant information we used % labels that help a user understand the ratios of links better.

 ## Development Process